-The oversight role of the Board is further implemented by two (2) Committees, viz: the Finance and Risk Management Committee (FRMC) and the Remuneration and Governance Committee (RGC), chaired by a Non-Executive Director and an Independent Non-Executive Director, respectively.
+The Board is supported by two (2) number of committees - the Finance and Risk Management Committee (FRMC) and the Remuneration and Governance Committee (RGC), chaired by a Non-Executive Director and an Independent Non-Executive Director, respectively.
 In line with best practice, the Chairman of the Board does not sit on any of the Committees.

-The Board carries out its responsibilities through these Committees, each of which have a clearly defined charters and terms of reference, defining its purpose, composition, structure, frequency of meetings, duties, tenure, reporting lines to the Board, functions and scope of authority.
-The Committees provide recommendations to the Board, which retains the ultimate responsibility for final decision -making.
+The Board carries out its responsibilities through these Committees, each of which have a clearly defined charters, defining its purpose, composition, structure, frequency of meetings, duties, tenure, reporting lines to the Board, functions and scope of authority.
+The Committees provide recommendations to the Board, which retains the ultimate responsibility for final decision-making.